 Past philanthropic commitments include: an appointed member of the New Jersey State Board of Education, Chairman of the Foundation for Morristown Medical Center, the Alliance for School Choice Board of Trustees, the Gladney Center Board of Trustees, the National Council for Adoption Board of Trustees, and the Peck School Board of Trustees.
 He was also a past member of the Covenant House New Jersey Board of Directors.

-Peter Simon and his wife Janet reside in Green Village, New Jersey.
+Peter Simon and his wife Janet reside in Morristown, New Jersey.
 They have four grown children.

 Read Blog Posts by Peter: